pilotmoon/PopClip-Extensions/README.md

 ## Field name mapping

 Some field names were different in older versions of PopClip.
-Other have alternative allowable forms to avoid confusion when expressed camel case, e.g. `appleScriptFile` is mapped to `applescriptFile`.
+Others have alternative allowable forms to avoid confusion when expressed camel case, e.g. `appleScriptFile` is mapped to `applescriptFile`.

 PopClip applies the following mapping to field names loaded from the config file: